incognito187/CST-Training/README.md

 I want to automate the creation of lead nurturing campaigns, So that I can build relationships with potential students and guide them through the enrollment process.

+Workflow Name: Welcome Email Sequence

+Purpose: To welcome new leads to CST Training and provide them with valuable information about the services offered.

+Trigger: New Contact is Created

+Workflow Steps:

+Delay: Wait for 1 hour after the contact is created.
+This allows time for the contact information to be captured.

+Email: Send the first email in the sequence.

+Subject: Welcome to CST Training!

+Body: A warm welcome message, introducing CST Training's services and value proposition.

+Personalization: Use contact information (e.g., first name) to personalize the message.

+Call to action: Encourage the contact to visit the website for more information or schedule a consultation.

+Delay: Wait for 3 days after the first email is sent.

+Email: Send the second email in the sequence.

+Subject: Learn More About Our [Course Category] Programs

+Body: Highlight relevant courses or training programs based on the contact's interests (if available).

+Personalization: Mention specific courses or programs based on the contact's previous website interactions.

+Call to action: Encourage the contact to download a brochure or request a personalized course recommendation.

+Delay: Wait for 5 days after the second email is sent.

+Email: Send the final email in the sequence.

+Subject: Don't Miss Our Upcoming [Event/Webinar/Workshop]

+Body: Promote an upcoming event or educational resource that aligns with the contact's interests.

+Call to action: Encourage the contact to register for the event or access the resource.